microsoft/MSRSec/TAs/optee_ta/AuthVars/README.md

 ### Volatile and Non-Volatile Storage

 The TA will store up to 64KB each of volatile and non-volatile variables (for a total of 128KB).
 This may be increased by changing `MAX_NV_STORAGE` or `MAX_VOLATILE_STROAGE`.
-The maxium heap size the TA will be allocated is controlled by `DATA_SIZE`, currently set to 2x the expected worst case and may need to be increased.
+The maximum heap size the TA will be allocated is controlled by `DATA_SIZE`, currently set to 2x the expected worst case and may need to be increased.

 The AuthVars TA's memory is backed by the OP-TEE file system.
 See [OP-TEE's documentation](https://optee.readthedocs.io/architecture/secure_storage.html) for details.
-Each variable is stored as a seperate OP-TEE storage object.
+Each variable is stored as a separate OP-TEE storage object.

-When the TA is first loaded it enumerates and loads all of its existing variables into memory.
+When the TA is first loaded it enumerates and loads all its existing variables into memory.
 OP-TEE's filesystem guarantees atomicity of I/O operations, which is a requirement of the UEFI spec.
-The TA runs in single session mode so it only needs to access the underlying OP-TEE file system when updating or creating variables, otherwise it runs off the cached versions.
+The TA runs in single session mode, so it only needs to access the underlying OP-TEE file system when updating or creating variables, otherwise it runs off the cached versions.

 The storage is currently encrypted by OP-TEE using a TA Storage Key (TSK) encryption key which is based on the device's unique hardware ID and the TPM's UUID.